Clansuite/Clansuite/build-tools/phpdoc/readme.txt

 The current Clansuite Documentation was created on a Windows Machine.
-But as PHPDocumentor itself is a PHP Script, you should be able to create a Doc on every System with a PHP Interpreter avaiable.
+But as PHPDocumentor itself is a PHP Script, you should be able to create a Doc on every System with a PHP Interpreter available.

 How to do it?
 -------------